 - Real Men Love Jesus: Wordsworth refuses to give up his belief in God, even under penalty of death.

 - Smug Snake: The Chancellor clearly thinks that he's some kind of all-powerful dictator, but he's nothing more than a cowardly, hypocritical bully.
+And easily replaceable.

 - Speak in Unison: The court members.